Cezary-Androsiuk/ffmpeg-directory-recursive/README.md

 * **Smart Detection:** Can skip or handle files that are already encoded (e.g., H.265).

 ### Purpose
-Downloaded or recorded videos often are encoded with h.264.
-On todays standard those videos takes unnesessary much space on the drive.
-In response for that you could reencode each video to h.265 using `ffmpeg -i video.mp4 -c:v libx265 -vtag hvc1 smaller_size_video.mp4`.
-In the end of the day you will reach the goal, but manually typing it for each video is tedious.
-Thats the reason this program was created, to simplify that task by calling one command `ffmpegRec video_folder mp4` to convert thousands of files that could lay in this folder.
+Downloaded and recorded videos are often encoded in **H.264**.
+By modern standards, these files consume significantly more disk space than necessary.

+While you could manually re-encode a single video to the more efficient **H.265** format using:
+`ffmpeg -i video.mp4 -c:v libx265 -vtag hvc1 smaller_size_video.mp4`

+...doing this one by one is tedious and time-consuming.

+**ffmpegRec** was created to automate this workflow.
+It simplifies the task to a single command:
+`ffmpegRec video_folder mp4`
+allowing you to batch-convert thousands of files residing in that folder and its subdirectories efficiently.

+## More
 This is an advanced successor to [FFmpegDirectory](https://github.com/Cezary-Androsiuk/FFmpegDirectory).
 Unlike its predecessor, this tool handles **recursive directory structures**.
 It creates a parallel output directory that mirrors the input structure, filling it with processed files while keeping the original files untouched.
 Check out [FFmpegDirectory](https://github.com/Cezary-Androsiuk/FFmpegDirectory) for more screenshots!